tushar239/SpringRestExample/readme_transaction.txt

         Tx1 - SELECT * FROM users WHERE id = 1; --- This will read age=21

         To prevent this, you need to apply isolation_level=READ_REPEATABLE, which will lock the row with id=1 when TX1 reads it first time.
         It won't release the lock until TX1 commits or rollbacks.
-This will prevent Tx2 to update the row.
+This will prevent Tx2 to update/delete the row.
 Tx2 has to wait until Tx1 is finished.

     Phantom reads -